kishanpatel789/kp_data_dev_site/content/posts/005_BigQueryFlavorOfSQL.md

 ANSI SQL, T-SQL, PL/SQL, MySQL, PostgreSQL, SQLite, SparkSQL, HiveQl, GoogleSQL, ...

 SQL is a household name (at least among developers).
 The language has been around for decades, and new varieties came out every few years.
 The core of the language is the same, but each flavor has a unique spin on how we wrangle our relational tables.
 A few months ago, I took my first bite of BigQuery's SQL, called [GoogleSQL](https://cloud.google.com/bigquery/docs/introduction-sql).
 This flavor has some cool features to make your daily querying tasks easier.
-Let's check them out:
+Let's check them out.

 ## SELECT * EXCEPT
-Picture this: You have a column with hundreds of columns.
+Picture this: You have a table with hundreds of columns.
 You're doubtful even 10% of them are being used, but hey you're not the decision-maker for this OneBigTable design.
 Let's say you need most of the columns for your query but not others.
 Do you want to write out the hundreds of columns individually?

 Rather than going the painful exercise, BigQuery SQL offers [`SELECT * EXCEPT()`](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax#select_except).
 You can quickly capture the same columns by writing the few columns you do NOT want.
 The two options below generate the same results.
 But one of them preserves your sanity.